Allan Mossop: Career

 Mossop moved to Shanghai, China soon after being called as a barrister and was admitted to practice before the British Supreme Court for China and Corea in 1909.

 In 1916, Mossop was appointed the Crown Advocate for Weihaiwei when Hiram Parkes Wilkinson, the Crown Advocate for China who had held that position was appointed Judge in Weihaiwei.
 In 1926 on Wilkinson's retirement as Crown Advocate for China, Mossop was appointed Crown Advocate for China.
 As Crown Advocate, Mossop was allowed to continue private practice as a barrister.

 Mossop (far right) at a birthday Party for H.E.
 Arnhold in Shanghai in 1939.
 Also present G.W.
 Boosevain, Asst Judge Penrhyn Grant Jones and Ellis Hayim.

 In December 1933, he was appointed Chief Judge of the British Supreme Court for China on the retirement of Sir Peter Grain.
-He was knighted in May 1937.
+He was knighted in May 1937 as a Knight Bachelor.

 Closure of Court, Retirement and Death

 At the beginning of the Pacific War, on 8 December 1941, Japanese troops occupied the court house of the British Supreme Court in Shanghai.
 Mossop was interned for 5 months before being repatriated to England.

 His appointment as judge was formally terminated in May 1943 after the Sino-British Treaty for the Relinquishment of Extra-Territorial Rights in China was ratified.

 Mossop returned to China in 1946 as an advisor to the British Embassy in China.
 He retired in 1947 and returned to his home in Fish Hoek, Cape Town, South Africa.
 He died on 14 June 1965 in Cape Town.
 He was buried in Muizenberg Cemetery, Cape Town.